Smertig/banana/master/_sources/api/tg/methods/answer_callback_query.rst.txt

    ``connector`` is any object satisfying :ref:`connector concept <banana-api-banana-connectors>`.

    Use this method to send answers to callback queries sent from inline keyboards.
 The answer will be displayed to the user as a notification at the top of the chat screen or as an alert.
 On success, True is returned.
+Alternatively, the user can be redirected to the specified Game URL.
+For this option to work, you must first create a game for your bot via @Botfather and accept the terms.
+Otherwise, you may use links like t.me/your_bot?start=XXXX that open your bot with a parameter.

 .. cpp:struct:: answer_callback_query_args_t